Raunak567/Rock_Paper_scissors/README.md

 ```
 #### Now that we've deployed the smart contract, let's play a game of Rock-Paper-Scissors!
 Start by copying your account address (the one you added to your smart contract) and searching for it on the [Aptos block explorer](https://explorer.aptoslabs.com/?network=testnet).
 * `(Make Sure Your Network Is Testnet)`

+### Thank you for choosing my Rock-Paper-Scissors game on Aptos!
+We hope you enjoy playing and competing with others.